First-Time Buyers

 Debunking Common Myths

-So a lot of buyers hit pause on their home search because of outdated or flat-out wrong information.
-The truth is, the homebuying process has evolved, and there are more options than ever to help you get the keyswithout draining your bank account.
+A lot of buyers pause their home search because of outdated or flat-out wrong information.
+The homebuying process has evolved, and there are more options than ever to help you get in without draining your bank account.
+Here are three myths that keep people on the sidelines.

+Myth 1: You must always put 20% down.
 False.
-Most homebuyers in the U.S. put down less than 20%.
 With FHA, VA, and conventional loans, you can get into a home with as little as 0% to 3.5% down.